SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/rm-importers/internation-arrival-containers-ascan-flow.md

 metadata:
   robots: index
 ---
-Unlike the common Containers API, the [International arrival Containers](https://docs.intersoftsapient.net/reference/post_v4-internationalarrivalscontainers-rm#/) endpoint is used for Royal Mail shipments that are being imported into GB only.
+Unlike the common Containers API, the [International arrival Containers](https://docs.intersoftsapient.net/reference/post_v4-internationalarrivalscontainers-rm#/) endpoint is used for Royal Mail shipments that are being imported into UK only.
 For shipments in these containers, a <Glossary>data solution</Glossary> file is generated and sent to Royal Mail, which allows them to associate the shipments in the container with the `containerId` of the container, for better tracking and visibility purposes.

+The following flows explain the entire journey of the containers with the shipments being transported into the UK.

+##